Degree-of-freedom and optimization-dynamic effects on the observability of Kuramoto-Sivashinsky systems: Variational state estimation for Kuramoto--Sivashinsky systems

-In our numerical experiments, the observation set $\mathcal{X} \times T$ is defined by placing sensors uniformly in space and sampling them at regular intervals.
+In our numerical experiments, the observation set is defined by placing sensors uniformly in space and sampling them at regular time intervals.
 The spatial locations are evenly distributed, with $m_x$ sensors separated by $\Delta x = L/m_x$ and centered within the domain.
-Each sensor records $m_t$ samples at a constant rate $\Delta t = T/m_t$, beginning at $t_0 + \Delta t$ and including the final time, $t_0 + T$.
-Thus, the initial state is always excluded, the final time is always observed, and the total number of measurements is $m = m_x \times m_t$.
-Sample setups are shown in Fig.~\ref{fig: sensor layout} for the $L = 22$ domain and a $T = 20$ time horizon.
-The left plot shows a sparse configuration with $m = 4$; the right plot shows a dense configuration with $m = 16$.
+Each sensor records $m_t$ samples at a constant rate, with observations beginning at $t_0 + \Delta t$ and including the final time $t_0 + T$, where $\Delta t = T/m_t$.
+Thus, the initial state is always excluded, the final time is always observed, and the total number of measurements is $m = m_x \,m_t$.
+Sample configurations are shown in Fig.~\ref{fig: sensor layout} for the $L = 22$ domain and a time horizon of $T = 20$.
+The left panel shows a sparse layout with $m = 4$, and the right panel shows a denser layout with $m = 16$.